gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

     ![](../Images/ELBLinkIntoBrowser.png?raw=true)

 ### 6. Differentiate the Instances ###
-To show both instances are actually being used by the Load Balancer we'll change the site color of the second instance's app to differentiate the two instances from each other.
+To show both instances are actually being used by the Load Balancer we've changed the site color of the second instance's app to differentiate the two instances from each other.

-1. **Change the second instance's config.php.**
-    1. Enter `/var/www/html/config.php` using your favorite editor.
-    1. Change the `$siteColorBlue` variable to `true`.
 1. Try to hard refresh the Load Balancer site (`CTRL` + `SHIFT` + `R`) a few times.
 About 50% of the time the site color will visibly change meaning we've reached different instances.

     ![](../Images/ELBButtonChange1.png?raw=true)